dmulyalin/NORFAB/docs/norfab_why_use_norfab.md

 NORFAB is more than just a network automation tool—it's a comprehensive solution designed to enhance your network management capabilities.
 By choosing NORFAB, you're investing in a future where network operations are seamless, efficient, and highly automated.
 Unlock the full potential of your network with NORFAB today!

-For more information or to schedule a demo, contact [Norfab Support](mailto:dmulyalin@gmail.com).
+For more information or to schedule a demo, contact [NorFab Support](mailto:dmulyalin@gmail.com).